sbg389/rawdata/README.md

 # rawdata
-This repository contains raw datavthat is not part of any of the other repos.
+This repository contains raw data that is not part of any of the other repos.
 Just that